Remote Operations service tasks

 Mail pull

-Description: this service task retrieves an email from a remote mail server and checks the presence of one attachment and the validity of the emailβs digital signature.
-Based on the outcome of these checks, the service task routes the email content to one of three configured Virtual File Systems (VFS):
+Description: this service task retrieves an email from a remote mail server set in the Transfer profile parameter and checks the presence of one attachment and the validity of the emailβs digital signature.

 Verified VFS β used when the email contains an attachment and the signature is successfully verified.